tensorfactory/PiFaceCam/README.md

 |-- James
     |-- image01.jpg
 ```
 **[3] full_face_only/eyes_only:** When these two parameters were set to false(default), pifacecam will decide to use the whole face or only eyes area for recognition based on whether the mouth is covered.
-However, if it is known upfront that mouths will or will not be covered, we can use these parameters to force pifacecam to use full face or eyes only area for recognition.
+However, if it is known upfront that mouths will or will not be covered, you can use these parameters to force pifacecam to use full face or eyes only area for recognition.
 Doing this will improve the speed of recognition, especially in verification server mode.
-(Note: We can't set both full_face_only and eyes_only to true at the same time.)<br/><br/>
+(Note: You can't set both full_face_only and eyes_only to true at the same time.)<br/><br/>
 **[4] stereo_max_delta_bbox_w_percent/ stereo_max_delta_bbox_h_percent:** In stereo cameras setting the size of face will varies as the person move towards the left or right camera.
-We can limit the acceptable difference for facial recognition.<br/><br/>
+You can limit the acceptable difference for facial recognition.<br/><br/>
 **[5] stereo_min_delta_face_angle/ stereo_min_delta_face_angle:**

 ![Stereo cameras layout](https://raw.githubusercontent.com/tensorfactory/PiFaceCam/master/images/stereo_cameras_layout.JPG)

-To defense against attack using photo, we can use stereo cameras setup.
+To defense against attack using photo, you can use stereo cameras setup.
 It works by detecting the face angles from the left and right camera, -alpha & beta.
 The difference of these angles (beta -(-alpha) = beta + alpha) should be about the same as the angle between the left and right camera.
 For this example, the left and right cameras were placed 40deg apart, beta - (-alpha) will be close to 40deg.
 However, if a photo (instead of a 3D face) was placed in front of both cameras, both cameras will measure the same face angle and beta - (-alpha) will be close to 0deg.
-We can set a minimum and maximum acceptable face angle (beta + alpha).
+You can set a minimum and maximum acceptable face angle (beta + alpha).
 Both values should be between 0deg and 100deg.<br/><br/>
-**[6] in_verification_server_mode/ verification_server_port_no/ verification_server_token:** In verification mode, we need to provide the port number for the server and if a verification token is also provides, it will be used by the client during request for validation.
+**[6] in_verification_server_mode/ verification_server_port_no/ verification_server_token:** In verification mode, you need to provide the port number for the server and if a verification token is also provides, it will be used by the client during request for validation.
 Once setup, the raspberry pi will act as a verification server.
 Any client can send to it a reference image for verification.
 The verification server will return if the person currently in front of the camera matches the person in the reference image. <br/><br/>
-***Information to server***<br/>
+***Information to server:***<br/>
 To request for verification, the client needs to send the reference image, the token, and a boolean indicating if a returned image is required, in JSON format to server.

 |Element|Key|Value|